-On the other hand, transport solutions in other wireless networks mainly focus on reliable data transport following end-to-end TCP semantics and are proposed to address the challenges posed by wireless link errors and mobility.
+Next, we briefly examine transport solutions in other wireless networks and point out their inadequacies when applied to WSN.
+These studies mainly focus on reliable data transport following end-to-end TCP semantics and are proposed to address the challenges posed by wireless link errors and mobility [1].
 The primary reason for their inapplicability in WSN is their notion of end-to-end reliability.
 Furthermore, all these protocols bring considerable memory requirements to buffer transmitted packets until they are ACKed by the receiver.
-In contrast, sensor nodes have limited buffering space (<4 KB in MICA motes [5]) and processing capabilities.
+In contrast, sensor nodes have limited buffering space (<4KB in MICA motes [5]) and processing capabilities.
 Hence, there is a need for a novel transport mechanism in WSN that emphasizes on collective reliability, resource efficiency and simplicity.